 Not Star-Trek stuff here, but we’re talking about designing a site to look one way to visitors and another way to the search engines.
 Search engines are too smart now and they will notice what you are trying to do.

 The right way to do things:

 Keywords are important.
-Research your keyword, pick the right one.
+Research your keyword, pick and use the right one.
 Use that keyword in your page title, your META Description and 3-4 times in your text (providing you are writing 400-600 words).
-With that, you'll be good.
+With that, you’ll be good.

 Backlinks are great if you find good ones to link back to you.
 Here is a great post for ideas.